EvictionLab/eviction-lab-website/content/eviction-tracking/wilmington-de.md

 {{% report_chart id="avg" data="/uploads/wilmington_barchart.csv" %}}

 # Changes in eviction filings

-Eviction filings in Wilmington were just below historical averages in January and February of 2020.<sup>1</sup> Filings began to drop in March, and remained near zero for April, May, and June.
+Eviction filings in Wilmington were at or just below historical average levels in January and February of 2020.<sup>1</sup> Filings began to drop in March, and remained near zero for April, May, and June.
 Filings have increased since then, though remain well below historical averages.

 1. Eviction filing data for New Castle County were collected by [LSC](https://www.lsc.gov/).
 Historical averages cover the years 2016-2019.

 {{%/ report_chart %}}

 {{% report_map shapes="/uploads/wilmington_shapes.json" data="/uploads/wilmington_map.csv" %}}